BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/weapons_and_wargear.md

 If a Warrior carrying a banner (not a Hero) is removed from the battlefield as a casualty for any reason (such as being slain or fleeing the board as the result of being part of a Broken Army), then they may pass their banner onto another friendly Warrior model in base contact.
 However, they cannot pass their banner onto a model that is Prone, Engaged in Combat or to a model that could not normally take a banner as part of their profile.
 Swap the models over if they are the same type of Warrior, or find a suitable model in your collection.
 When a model takes a banner in this manner, it will count as having the wargear its profile allows it to have when it is upgraded to carry a banner as part of its profile, and will drop all others.
 So, if a Warrior of Minas Tirith with a spear and shield were to pick up a banner, it would have to drop its shield and spear as a Warrior of Minas Tirith that has a banner does not also have a spear and shield.

 ***Example 80:** Here a Warrior of Minas Tirith carrying a banner is within 3" of four different Combats: A, B, C and D. The Warrior of Minas Tirith in Combat A is within 3" of the banner bearer, and so may benefit.
 Combat B may benefit as it has one friendly model within 3" of the banner, allowing either model to re-roll even if they are not in range of the banner themselves.
 Combat C may also benefit from the banner as it has a Supporting model within 3" of the banner.
-Combat D may not benefit as, even though it is within 3" of the banner, only enemy models are in range.
-Wargear Equipment*
+Combat D may not benefit as, even though it is within 3" of the banner, only enemy models are in range.*

 ![](../media/rules_manual/example_80.jpg){ width=563 height=633 }